ucl-ellis/ucl-ellis.github.io/_people/2023-06-01_ep_bradley_love.md

 interests: TBA.
 department: Department of Experimental Psychology
 name: Bradley Love
-description: Bradley Love is a Professor of Cognitive and Decision Sciences in Experimental Psychology and a fellow at The Alan Turing Institute for data science and AI.
-His lab's research centers around human learning and decision making, integrating behavioural, computational, and neuroscience perspectives.
-Currently, they are focused on large-scale modelling of brain and behaviour using deep learning approaches, as well as using large language models to create BrainGPT, a tool to assist neuroscience researchers.
+description: "Brad Love is Professor of Cognitive and Decision Sciences at UCL and a Fellow at the Alan Turing Institute.
+He works at the intersection of Neuroscience, Experimental Psychology, and Machine Learning.
+In the recent past, he focused on using brain measures to select between competing models of cognitive function, and theory-driven analyses of naturalistic behavior in large datasets.
+Currently, his focus is on making deep learning and other complex models more human-like in terms of aligning with behaviour and brain response, as well as using large language models to accelerate scientific discovery."
 ---